mookiedog/ptwd/README.md

 The USB cable will supply power to the Pico.
 The debugger should also be plugged into the development PC via USB, and then attached to WSL as described [earlier](#getting-wsl-to-see-a-debug-probe).

-[todo: discuss edits to launch.json]

 In VS Code, click the debug icon on the left side ribbon (the triangle with the ladybug beside it).
 At the top of the windowpane that appeared, there is a pulldown menu labeled "Run And Debug".
-Click the downarrow in the box to make a menu list of launch commands appear.
+Click the down-arrow in the box to make a menu list of launch commands appear.
 Click the "Launch CMSIS-DAP..." selection that matches the processor you are using: RP2040 if your board is a Pico/PicoW, or RP2350 if your board is a Pico2/Pico2W.

 Then, either push F5 or click the green triangle beside your launch menu item you just selected.